-A Student Council of eight senior students is peer elected at the end of each school year.
+A Student Council is peer elected at the end of each school year.
 The Student Councillors are responsible for being good role models for the rest of the student population.

 In addition, council members organise and run school assemblies, assist with student fundraising, act as school ambassadors, represent the student body in a variety of ways and help organise special school events such as ANZAC Day and Graduation Ceremonies.